rzurad/fusion/README.md

-Using a few of the ES5 methods is better than not being able to use any of them because of having to continuously cater to the lowest common denominator.

 Fusion is currently using [buster.js](http://busterjs.org) for in-browser unit testing.
 It is compressed using uglify-js.
 The current supported development env is FreeBSD 8.2